jsswd888/algorithm_datastructure/README.md

 | 2022.8.22 | **342.
 Power of four** | [Solution](./leetcode/daily_challenge/20220822_q342_power_of_4.java) | **NOTE:** the way we solve this problem is different from treating power of 2 (q231); <br> the solution of this question can't be used for multiple purposes.

 Notification: 8.22 - 8.29 daily question
-8.22 is Monday
+8.22 is Monday <br>
-8.23 - Palindrome linked list - review required
+8.23 - Palindrome linked list - review required <br>
-8.24 - power of three - done together when finishing the math section last week 8.25 - Ransom Note - **FINISHED**, need to review how to convert char to charsequence; old method should wo 8.26 - 869.
-Reordered Power of 2 - review needed
+8.24 - power of three - done together when finishing the math section last week <br>
+8.25 - Ransom Note - **FINISHED**, need to review how to convert char to charsequence; old method should work <br> 8.26 - 869.
+Reordered Power of 2 - review needed <br>
 8.27 - 363.
-Max Sum of Rectangle No Larger Than K - review needed; good question for dynamic programming 8.28 - 29; question finished, pending review.
+Max Sum of Rectangle No Larger Than K - review needed; good question for dynamic programming <br>
+8.28 - 29; question finished, pending review. <br>

+8.30 finished; pending review

 > ### Leetcode 75 Study Plan
 | Date | Questions | Difficulties | Solutions | Notes